 Walk every other day for two hours at a moderate pace.
-If you are new to walking, aim to maintain a speed of 3 mph for the duration of the walk.
-According to the American Council on Exercise, you'll burn 524 calories in two hours of walking if you weigh 175 lbs.
+If you are new to walking, aim to maintain a speed of 3.5 mph for the duration of the walk.
+According to Harvard Health Publishing, you'll burn 596 calories in two hours of walking if you weigh 155 pounds.

 Increase your speed at a gradual rate until you reach a brisk pace of 4 mph.
-Someone who weighs 175 lbs. will burn a total of 794 calories in two hours.
+Someone who weighs 185 pounds will burn a total of 800 calories in two hours.
 Whether you can keep up this level of speed every day for two hours depends on your ultimate goal.
 To lose weight, yes, but to become strong and fit, consider adding strength-training workouts at least twice a week.